 Many applications require that the machine be brought to a known position before normal operation can begin.
 This is commonly called "homing" the machine or bringing the machine to its "home" position.
-An SMD34E2 allows you to define this starting position in two ways.
+An SMD17E2 allows you to define this starting position in two ways.
 The first is with a Position Preset command.
 The second is with a sensor mounted on the machine.
-When you define one of the inputs as the Home Input, you can issue commands to the SMD34E2 that will cause the unit to seek this sensor.
-How the SMD34E2 actually finds the home sensor is described in the reference chapter Homing an SMD34E2 starting on page 43.
+When you define one of the inputs as the Home Input, you can issue commands to the SMD17E2 that will cause the unit to seek this sensor.
+How the SMD17E2 actually finds the Home sensor is described in the Homing an SMD17E2 chapter starting on page 53.